 Sign up, subscribe, try for free, get started, learn more, join us!

-Few of the most common call to action examples that companies use to activate their users and move them to the next phase of their funnel.
+These are a few of the most common call to action examples that companies use to activate their users and move them to the next phase of their funnel.

 Heat maps are visual representations of your customers’ interaction with your website.

-We distinguish four types of maps:
+There are four types of maps:

 - Click tracking heat maps